h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 - Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Drivereless AI Test Drive Tutorial](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai).

+- For Non-AWS Lambda Deployment, we will use a REST Server built into Driverless AI to show how a REST API / Micro service deployment works

-- Needed for AWS Lambda Section
+- Needed for AWS Lambda Deployment
     - If you have an Amazon Admin, request access permissions for
         - Amazon AWS with IAM Full Access
         - Amazon AWS with AWS Lambda Full Access